Question: What are water birds?

-There are certain characteristics that are common among birds that prefer a water-based habitat.
+Answer: Water birds are birds that prefer a water-based habitat.
+There are certain characteristics that are common among these birds.
 These characteristics can appear in some water birds while not in others.
 On the other hand, there are some water birds that will have them all.

 One way of classifying water birds would be to relate to those characteristics that enable the birds to adapt to their living habitat.
 For example, the following are a number of characteristics that are of particular interest: